proplot-dev/proplot/docs/why.rst

 with the default matplotlib API.
 The `seaborn`, `xarray`, and `pandas` packages offer improvements, but it would be nice to have this functionality build right into matplotlib.
-There is also room for improvement that none of these packages address.
+There is also room for improvement of the native matplotlib plotting methods that none of these packages address.

 ..
    Matplotlib also has some finicky plotting issues